 We are very aware that all children are unique and therefore learn at different paces.

 We have a reading team comprising of our Literacy lead, our phonics lead and six members of our support staff.
 This team oversees the development of phonics and reading and ensures all children who may need additional support are identified early.
-This team will then deliver high quality interventions that will enable children to make rapid progress and narrow any gaps between themselves and their peers.
+This team then deliver high quality interventions that enable children to make rapid progress and narrow any gaps between themselves and their peers.